jdevfullstack-tutorials/resolution-and-screen-size/README.md

 productivity.
 Mac emphasized it for productivity.
-The downside is that it's not good for highly-demanding games, where speed is the most important one.
+The downside is that it's not good for highly-demanding games, where speed is a very crucial one.

 Retina displays are pixel-densed when you measure the PPI.
 Of course, the